Four boys sharing a bathroom. One small towel rack.

 Here is the before:

-So lovely isn't it?
+So lovely isn’t it?
 Well, in all honesty it had good bones.
 A whimpy towel bar being an exception.
-This was my inspiration pic, I just loved the colors

-Obviously Pottery Barn Kids.
-I wanted the color scheme, but not the cutesy things like cars, pirates, etc. I did want it to be more masculine than say, oh a ruffled shower curtain (which would have been Mommy's first choice!)
+I obviously feel in love with an ad from Pottery Barn Kids.
+I wanted the color scheme, but not the cutesy things like cars, pirates, etc. I did want it to be more masculine than say, oh a ruffled shower curtain (which would have been Mommy’s first choice!)

 Here is a shot of the after: